We all know that even some prescription medications can become addictive. But sometimes, we have no choice but to take them.

 Can Adderall Cause Withdrawal?

-As with addiction, Adderall can also cause withdrawal if a person has been taking it for a lengthy period of time and stops abruptly.
-The body cannot function without the drug and begins to react to the lack of the drug.
+As with any addiction, Adderall can also cause withdrawal symptoms if a person has been taking it for a lengthy period of time and stops abruptly.
+The body eventually cannot function without the drug and begins to react to the lack of the drug.
 In typical cases, withdrawal from drugs like Adderall can begin in as little as a few hours once a person stops taking the drug.

 How to Find Adderall Addiction Treatment in South Florida

-Now that you know the symptoms of Adderall withdrawal, it’s time to seek help.
+If you’re suffering the symptoms of Adderall withdrawal, it’s time to seek help.
 The best way to get help is to go to a licensed treatment facility like Principles Recovery Center.

 Unlike most treatment centers, we don’t offer cookie-cutter treatment programs.
 We offer a wide array of treatment options for those with addiction.
 We have programs for adolescents and teens as well as outpatient care, dual diagnosis treatment, and more.
 We treat the individual and not just the drug they are addicted to.